ilya-zlobintsev/LACT/README.md

 ```
 You can now use the application.

-Note: only members of the group `wheel` can change settings.
+Note: By default, only members of the group `wheel` can change settings.
+This can be changed by editing `/etc/lact.json` and changing the `group` value.

 # CLI